Skip to content

 LSFA# 13258

 Knopp Ferro, Austrian, but born near Cologne, is a sculptor and performer.
 He studied metal sculpture and performance art in Cologne, joined André Heller's Roncalli Circus as a clown in 1976 and was invited to the Documenta in Kassel a year later.
+His foundational interest in movement, play, and the transformation of space and experience, together with his knowledge of metalworking, form the basis of Ferro’s signature kinetic sculpture practice.

-From 1980 to 1990 he was part of the Zurich based performance theatre "Bumper to Bumper" as an author and performer.
-After another two years in Zurich the artist wanted new input - and found it in New York, where he made his home from 1992 to 1994.
+From 1980 to 1990 he was part of the Zürich based performance theatre "Bumper to Bumper" as an author and performer.
+After another two years in Zürich the artist wanted new input - and found it in New York, where he made his home from 1992 to 1994.
 He returned to Cologne and rented a studio on the banks of the river Rhine.
 In 2003, he received one of the prestigious Worpswede scholarships.

 Back To Top